fvilers/chip8/README.md

 ## State of the project

-The program is "opcode complete" and runs correctly even though some improvement remain to be done (see [issues](https://github.com/fvilers/chip8/issues)).
+The program is "opcode complete" and runs correctly even though some improvements remain to be done (see [issues](https://github.com/fvilers/chip8/issues)).

 ## Screenshots